Sada Abe: Conviction and sentencing

 The first day of Abe's trial was November 25, 1936; by 5 a.m., crowds were already gathering to attend.
 The judge presiding over the trial admitted to being sexually aroused by some of the details involved in the case yet made sure that the trial was held with the utmost seriousness.
 Abe's statement before receiving sentencing began, "The thing I regret most about this incident is that I have come to be misunderstood as some kind of sexual pervert… There had never been a man in my life like Ishida.
 There were men I liked, and with whom I slept without accepting money, but none made me feel the way I did toward him."

-On December 21, 1936, Abe was convicted of murder and mutilation of a corpse.
+On December 21, Abe was convicted of murder and mutilation of a corpse.
 Though the prosecution demanded ten years, and Abe claimed that she desired the death penalty, she was in fact sentenced to just six years in prison.
 Abe was confined in Tochigi women's penitentiary, where she was prisoner No. 11.
 Her sentence was commuted on November 10, 1940, on the occasion of the 2,600th anniversary celebrations of the mythical founding of Japan, when Emperor Jimmu came to the throne.
 Abe was released exactly five years after the murder, on May 17, 1941.

 The police record of Abe's interrogation and confession became a national best-seller in 1936.
 Christine L. Marran puts the national fascination with Abe's story within the context of the (毒婦, dokufu) or "poison woman" stereotype, a transgressive female character type that had first become popular in Japanese serialized novels and stage works in the 1870s.
 In the wake of popular "poison woman" literature, confessional autobiographies by female criminals had begun appearing in the late 1890s.
-By the early 1910s, autobiographical writings by criminal women took on an unapologetic tone and sometimes included criticisms of Japan and Japanese society.
+By the early 1910s, autobiographical writings by criminal women took on an unapologetic tone and sometimes included criticisms of Japanese society.
 Kanno Suga, who was hanged in 1911 for conspiring to assassinate Emperor Meiji in what was known as the High Treason Incident, wrote openly rebellious essays while in prison.
-Kaneko Fumiko, who was sentenced to death for plotting to bomb the imperial family, used her notoriety to speak against the imperial system and the racism and paternalism that she said it engendered.
+Kaneko Fumiko, who was sentenced to death for plotting to assassinate the imperial family, used her notoriety to speak against the imperial system and the racism and paternalism she said it engendered.
 Abe's confession, in the years since its appearance, became the most circulated female criminal narrative in Japan.
 Marran points out that Abe, unlike previous criminal autobiographers, stressed her sexuality and the love she felt for her victim.